LinSwanSaung/clinicinformationsystem/backend/README.md

-# RealCIS Backend API
+# ThriveCare Backend API

-A robust, scalable backend API for the RealCIS Clinic Information System built with Node.js, Express, and Supabase.
+A robust, scalable backend API for the ThriveCare Clinic Information System built with Node.js, Express, and Supabase.

 ## 🚀 Quick Start